-ECE 16 Preschool Music Activities 54 lecture hours Transferable to CSU
+ECE 16 Preschool Music Activities

 Provides a foundation for musical experiences to involve young children in music by developing listening skills, movement, signing, playing an instrument, and incorporating the three basic element of rhythm, melody, and harmony.
 Students build a resource file and create developmentally appropriate lesson plans that include music activities for transitions and cultural diversity.
 Introduces a variety of instruments appropriate for young children.
 (L)